smart-on-fhir/smart-on-fhir.github.io/authorization/confidential/index.md

 The decision process itself is up to the EHR system.
 Based on any available information including local policies and (optionally!) end-user input, a decision is made to grant or deny access.
-This decision is communicated to the app by when the EHR redirects the browser to the app's <code>redirect_uri</code>, with the following parameters embedded in the URI's #fragment component.
+This decision is communicated when the EHR redirects the browser to the app's <code>redirect_uri</code>, with the following URL parameters:

 <table class="table">
   <thead>